Structured information to guide you through Unbxd PIM with minimal assistance

 2. Shopify Store Fetcher

-3. Mandatory Property Mappings for Shopify
+3. Mandatory Attribute Mappings for Shopify

 5. Importing the data into Unbxd PIM from Shopify